Travel Report: The Linga Temples, Koh Ker.

 Visit Koh Ker.

 Here the chamber was noticeably bare, with no candles, incense sticks or offerings of any kind.
-In addition to its Shiva connections and notions of fertility, the linga also stands for supreme royal power.
+In addition to its Shiva connections and notions of fertility, the linga stands for supreme royal power.
 Which is possibly why King Jayavarman IV had them built.

 The Linga Temples, Koh Ker.